nci/gsky/install/README.md

 INTRODUCTION
 ============

-This document is a detailed instruction set for creating an instance of Virtual Machine (VM) on tenjin.nci.org.au and to build the GSKY environment on it.
-If you have already set it up once, then you may require only the short instructions.
-To refresh memory, read the TL;DR section or the detailed text.
+This document describes how to create an instance of Virtual Machine (VM) on tenjin.nci.org.au and to build the GSKY environment on it.
+If you have already set it up once, then you may require only the short instructions given below.
+To refresh memory, read the **TL;DR** section or the detailed instructions.

 CONTENTS
 ========